 - If receiving 12 paychecks per year, most employees may also pay for their parking permits on a monthly basis via payroll deduction.

 Student Permit Standards

-- During the Fall and Spring semesters student parking permits are valid in student parking spaces.
+- For NON-resident students: During the Fall and Spring semesters student parking permits are valid in student parking spaces.

-- Residence Hall Lot 2 and Parking Structure 5, 5th/6th floor residence hall parking permits are only valid in their respective lot/parking structure.
+- For resident students: Residence hall Lot 2 and Parking Structure 5, 5th/6th floor residence hall parking permits are only valid in their respective lot/parking structure.
 In addition, all residence hall parking permits are valid in Lot 10, Lot 14 and Parking Structure 4.

 Weekly parking permits are available to Sacramento State employees and students.
 Weekly parking permits may be purchased in one (1) week increments.
 Usage of the weekly parking permit is the same as employee, student, or Residence Hall semester parking permits.
 Weekly parking permits are not refundable.

 - Carpoolers may share the price of a parking permit and may park in preferential designated carpool areas.

 - Employee and student parking permits may be exchanged at no cost for carpool parking permits, or purchased directly, at the UTAPS office.